 A shooting star candlestick is a unique charting pattern that comes at the end of an uptrend and indicates a potential trend top area followed by a trend reversal.
 This bearish reversal candlestick has a long upper shadow, little (or no) lower shadow, and a small body.

-Unlike the famous Doji candlestick pattern that indicates indecision between buyers and sellers – the shooting star pattern portrays a market condition where buyers can no longer push prices higher and face a strong resistance level with the same buying pressure.
+Unlike the famous Doji candlestick pattern that indicates indecision between buyers and sellers – the shooting star pattern portrays a market condition where buyers can no longer push prices higher and face a strong resistance level.

 In terms of its structure, the shooting star candle has a long upper shadow and a very small shooting star’s body, meaning the trading range between the opening price and the closing price is narrow.
 It has a very similar structure as the Gravestone Doji candlestick pattern, though the latest has no body, meaning the opening and closing price are the same.